felixludos/HumPack/docs/philosophy.rst

 .. role:: py(code)
    :language: python

+[incomplete]

+..
 This library is not meant to replace standard python objects (such as :py:`dict`, :py:`list`, etc.)

-Focus is not on performance but on high-level features for fast and easy development
+Focus is not on performance but on high-level features for fast and easy development.

 Serialization